History of Disney Channel: 2006–2014: Focus on original series and strong ratings

-In 2007, the channel began dropping most of its acquired programs, and also began to incorporate rotating hour-long blocks of its original series and other programs during the daytime hours.
+In 2007, the channel began removing most of its acquired programs, and also began to incorporate rotating hour-long blocks of its original series and other programs during the daytime hours.
 It also moved first-run episodes of its original series on weekends from late afternoon/early evening into primetime.
 In addition, the channel began putting less emphasis on its animated series, moving some of them from primetime to graveyard slots, while substantially increasing its reliance on teen-oriented sitcoms.
-Despite this, 2007 saw the debut of Phineas and Ferb, the first long-form original series to be broadcast in HD.
+Despite this, Phineas and Ferb, the first long-form original series to be broadcast in HD, premiered to popularity that year.
 On April 2, 2008, Disney Channel launched a high-definition simulcast of the network.

 Two other series premiered that year: the That's So Raven spin-off Cory in the House (which ended after two seasons) and the more successful Wizards of Waverly Place (which surpassed That's So Raven in October 2011 to become Disney Channel's longest-running original series, and ending its run in January 2012 at 106 episodes).
-High School Musical 2 premiered on August 17 of that year, becoming the highest-rated non-sports program in the history of basic cable and the highest-rated made-for-cable movie premiere on record (as well as the highest-rated television program – broadcast or cable – of Summer 2007) with 17.2 million viewers.
+High School Musical 2 premiered on August 17 of that year, becoming the highest-rated non-sports program in the history of basic cable and the highest-rated made-for-cable movie premiere on record (as well as the highest-rated television program, broadcast or cable, of summer 2007) with 17.2 million viewers.

-In 2008, The Suite Life of Zack & Cody spin-off The Suite Life on Deck (which became the #1 series among children between ages of 6- and 12-years-old in 2008) premiered, along with two more music-based original made-for-TV movies: Camp Rock and The Cheetah Girls: One World.
+In 2008, The Suite Life of Zack & Cody spin-off The Suite Life on Deck (which became the number 1 series among children between ages of 6- and 12-years-old in 2008) premiered, along with two more music-based original made-for-cable movies: Camp Rock and The Cheetah Girls: One World.